The Superintendent shall be responsible for the procurement of supplies, materials, equipment, and services paid for from Board funds.

 A. Authority is vested in the administrator of each department and principal of each school to contract for goods and services in an amount not to exceed $5,000.

-C. Authority is vested in the Superintendent to approve agreements for technical services between $5,000 and $10,000.
-When using federal funds from a grant awarded on or after the effective date for implementation described in 2 CFR Part 200.110, authority is vested in the Superintendent to approve agreements for technical services above the micro-purchase threshold as defined in CFR Title 48, Chapter 1, Part 2 and up to $10,000.
-When the contract amount will exceed $10,000 for any one fiscal year, the agreement for technical services must be approved by the Board prior to services being provided.
+B. Authority is vested in the Superintendent to approve agreements for technical services between $5,000 and $10,000.
+When the contract amount will equal or exceed $10,000 for any one fiscal year, the agreement for technical services must be approved by the Board prior to services being provided.

 The Board shall approve and execute all contracts on behalf of the District involving the expenditure of public funds in an amount greater than the amount established for purchase in F.A.C.
 6A-1.012.